Muthui Kariuki: Background

 Muthui M. Kariuki is a professional teacher and one of the best PR practitioners in Kenya.
 In his teaching career Muthui taught English and literature at Starehe Boys Center for five years, from 1981 to 1985.
 Some of his prominent students include Kwamchetsi Makokha and Peter Kenneth (a presidential candidate in the 2013 general elections).

-Public Relation Career
+Public relations career

 His Public Relations career kicked off when he was appointed the Assistant Public Relations Manager at Kenya Breweries Limited, now known as East African Breweries in 1987, a position he held for 5 years until 1992 when he was promoted to the position of Deputy Public Relations Manager.
 In 1997 he became the PR manager, a position he held for 2 years.
 During his tenure at the brewery, Muthui also held the position of Editor of Tembo Times, the official magazine of Kenya Breweries, and official company speech writer.

-The Kibaki Campaign
+Kibaki campaign

 In 2002, he joined President Mwai Kibaki's campaign team as a PR practitioner.